-Sharon has done extensive work on defining and identifying best practices in patient-centered care for underserved populations and in care management programs for children.
-She has also supported safety net health care systems and health plans in developing new approaches to serving Medicaid, Children’s Health Insurance Program (CHIP) and special needs patients.
+Sharon has done extensive work on defining and identifying best practices in patient-centered care for underserved populations.
+She has also supported safety net health care systems and health plans in developing new approaches to serving Medicaid, Children’s Health Insurance Program (CHIP) and individuals with special needs.

 Prior to joining HMA, Sharon was senior vice president for the Economic and Social Research Institute in Washington, DC, where she directed and conducted research studies on a range of health care issues.

 Sharon earned her MBA from the University of Pennsylvania Wharton School and another master’s degree in social work from the School of Social Policy & Practice at the University of Pennsylvania.
 Sharon is a frequent, expert lecturer and presenter.